What is Scarring?

 While there is no cure for scars, there are several treatments that can help reduce the visibility of scars.
 Most treatment options will call for a combination of treatments to ensure effectiveness.

 Excisional surgery is a procedure performed by dermatologists and plastic surgeons.
-With a local anaesthetic, an incision is made to remove the keloid scar.
+With a local anaesthetic, some scars may be appropriate to be cut out.
 The remaining skin is stitched using a variety of methods depending on the location and type of scar.
-This can be a treatment option for scars, but it may result in more keloid scarring (sometimes worse) if certain principals are not adhered to.
+Cortisone injections are often used after surgery.
+This can be a treatment option for some scars, but at times may result in more keloid scarring.

 Various types of injections can help reduce the size and visibility of scars.
 Corticosteroid shots can be given to help break down the excess collagen in the scar.
-A special formulation combining cortisone and other agents can be used to reduce inflammation and are known to help flatten scars.
+A special formulation combining cortisone and other agents can be used to reduce inflammation and may help flatten scars.

 Vascular Laser and Laser Genesis